 – Musculoskeletal and joint pain

 How to use it?

-Indomethacin can be taken by mouth either in conventional or modified-release capsule, as a suppository, cream and gel.
+Indomethacin can be taken by mouth either in an immediate-release or modified-release capsule, as a suppository, cream and gel.
 For the modified-release oral tablet of indomethacin, you should swallow whole and do not crush or chew them.
 All oral forms of indomethacin should be taken with food or milk to avoid stomach upset.
 The total daily dose of indomethacin should not exceed 200 mg and you should use the lowest dose for the shortest duration possible.

 The suggested dosages in adults for different forms of Indomethacin are listed below:

 Tablets: Take 25-50 mg 2-3 times per day by mouth.

 Suppository: 50-100 mg 1-2 times daily to be inserted rectally